SergeiBogdanovAnalyst/Fitbit-Python-Project/README.md

 **Data Visualization: Create three visualizations using matplotlib, seaborn, or another plotting library to present and analyze the data effectively.

+## Data Dictionary

+Please refer to the [Data Dictionary](DATA_DICTIONARY.md) for detailed information about the dataset fields.

 ## Features
 **1. Activity Tracking**